zorkohiro/fake-dedup/README.md

 There are obvious limitations here.
 The timestamp is the most obvious one.
-Because there was already a policy in place of deleting build data for builds over a week old, doing this only on week old or older trees made sense- the weren't going to be rebuilt out of this source tree anyway.
-The trees stayed populated with files and the git repo was intact so, for forensic purposes, you could biseect some problem to this release and look at the state of the source for it (the whole object of this exercise, really).
+Because there was already a policy in place of deleting build data for builds over a week old, doing this only on week old or older trees made sense- they weren't going to be rebuilt out of this source tree anyway.
+The trees stayed populated with files and the git repo was intact, so for forensic purposes you could bisect some problem to this release and look at the state of the source for it (the whole object of this exercise).
 If you needed to rebuild and modify, you can do that elsewhere.

 There are other obvious problems.
 If you remove some object file or otherwise unlink things, the dictionary gets some challenges.
 I've mostly